Bangkok Grand Palace Dress Code & How to Get There?

 Bangkok Grand Palace Dress Code

-Every city has a few tourist attractions that are the backbone of that city tourism.
-Like Dubai has Burj Khalifa, Paris got Eiffel Tower and Cairo, welcome its visitors with the Pyramid of Djoser.
-So, How about Bangkok?
-Any guess?
-This multi-culture and world-famous tourist destination have plenty of things to do, but none of them can stand in front of the Grand Palace.
+Every city has a few tourist attractions that are the backbone of tourism.
+Like Dubai has the Burj Khalifa, Paris boasts the Eiffel Tower and Cairo welcomes its visitors with the Pyramid of Djoser.
+So, how about Bangkok?
+Any guesses?
+Even though there are hundreds of things to do in this multi-culture and world-famous tourist destination, none of them can compare to the Grand Palace.
 Yes, you got that right.
-This cultural and one of many palaces are so well-known among tourists and its definite backbone of Bangkok tourism.
-In fact, many tourists believe the Bangkok trip is imperfect without going to the Bangkok grand palace.
-The whole building represents a pure Thai culture.
-Although it was used as an administrative palace 150 years ago and also consist of a temple, it does not mean you ought to be followers of a specific religion to get inside of the palace.
+This cultural and one of many palaces is so well-known among tourists and are the backbone of Bangkok tourism.
+In fact, many tourists believe that a Bangkok trip is incomplete without visiting the Bangkok Grand Palace.
+The whole building represents pure Thai culture.
+Although it was used as an administrative palace 150 years ago and also contained a temple, it does not mean you have to be a follower of a specific religion to get inside the palace.

-The Grand Palace is separated into two major zones, which are the Temple of the Emerald Buddha and the imperial residence.
-The last is partitioned into three noteworthy territories: the Outer Court, the Middle Court, and the Inner Court.
-The Outer Court begins from Wiset Chai Si Gate to Gilman Chai Si Gate and incorporates the internal dividers of the Grand Palace.
-It is currently the area of a few state workplaces, for example, the Bureau of the Royal Household, Office of His Majesty's Principal Private Secretary, and the Office of the Royal Institute.
+The Grand Palace is separated into two major zones, the Temple of the Emerald Buddha and the imperial residence.
+The last is divided into three distinct territories: the Outer Court, the Middle Court, and the Inner Court.
+The Outer Court begins from Wiset Chai Si Gate to Gilman Chai Si Gate and incorporates the Grand Palace internal dividers.
+It is currently the area of a few state workplaces, including the Bureau of the Royal Household.
+It is also the Office of His Majesty's Principal Private Secretary, and the Office of the Royal Institute.

-The Middle Court begins from Phiman Chai Si Gate to Sanam Ratchakit Gate.
-The territory is the place important where royal functions are held.
+The Middle Court begins at Phiman Chai Si Gate and ends at Sanam Ratchakit Gate.
+The territory is the place where the most important royal functions are held.

-The Inner Court begins from Sanam Ratchakit Gate to Thaew Teng, the column houses which were once castles dividers amid the rule of King Rama I.
+The Inner Court begins from Sanam Ratchakit Gate to Thaew Teng, the column houses which were once castle dividers amid King Rama I's rule.

-Men should put on extended jeans and T-shirt with sleeves (no tank tops.
-If you're dressing in sandals or flip-flops you have to dress in socks (putting it simply, no uncovered feet.)
+Men should wear long jeans and a T-shirt with sleeves (no tank tops).
+If you're dressing in sandals or flip-flops you have to dress in socks (basically, no uncovered feet allowed.)

-Females will have to be likewise decently outfitted.
+Females will need to be properly dressed as well.
 No see-through clothing, uncovered shoulders, etc.

-Note: If you have no such outfit that does meet grand palace dress code requirements, no need to buy a new one.
-You can get the appropriate dress in front of the grand palace by depositing small amount.
+Note: If you have no outfit that meets grand palace dress code requirements, no need to buy another one.
+Depositing a small amount will enable you to get the appropriate dress.

-Here is the visual version of the prohibited dresses
+Here is a visual representation of the prohibited dresses.

 Bangkok-Gran-Palace-Dress-Code